How to Negotiate with the IRS: Resolving a Tax Debt

 IRS Negotiation

-A tax debt can be for one year or multiple years.
-An unpaid tax debt may result from personal income taxes, business income taxes, payroll taxes, or sales taxes.
+IRS negotiation of tax debts is a fundamental part of our tax practice.
+Typically, tax debt negotiation is required when the taxpayer owes taxes, penalties and interest to the IRS that they cannot afford to pay.
+A tax debt can be for one year or for multiple years.
+An unpaid tax debt may result from personal income taxes, business income taxes, payroll taxes or sales taxes.

 Tax debt may be federal (owed to the IRS) or state (owed to a state Department of Revenue).
 And it may relate to an individual or a business.
 All of these taxes may be the subject of negotiation.

 However, it is critical to know that the IRS will not begin the negotiation process if the taxpayer is not complying with the tax rules.
-Tax compliance is the first step for IRS negotiation
+Tax compliance is the first step for IRS negotiation.

 IRS Negotiation and the Problem of Unfiled Tax Returns